philsmy/rails-nginx-passenger-ubuntu/README.markdown

-rails-nginx-passenger-ubuntu
+rails-nginx-passenger-ubuntu stack
 ============================

-My notes on setting up a simple production server with ubuntu, nginx, passenger and mysql for rails.
+My notes on setting up a simple production server with Ubuntu 10.04 LTS, Nginx, Passenger, Ruby Enterprise Edition and Mysql for Rails 2.3.5

 Aliases
 -------